ahmadrafidev/DevBook/README.md

 # DevBook - A Digital Notes for My in Learning Software Engineering

-Welcome to "My Learning" website, a digital space I've created to document and share my ongoing journey in the field of Software Engineering.
+Welcome to Devbook, a digital notes where I've created to document and share my ongoing journey in the field of Software Engineering.
 Here, I continuously compile, reflect, and disseminate the knowledge and skills I acquire from various sources including internships, mentorship programs, college courses, and self-study.

 ## **Purpose**